aeternity/protocol/contracts/sophia_stdlib.md

 ```

 Extends TTL of an oracle.
-* `singature` is a named argument and thus optional.
+* `signature` is a named argument and thus optional.
 Must be the same as for `Oracle.register`
 * `o` is the oracle being extended
 * `ttl` must be `RelativeTTL`.
 The time to live of `o` will be extended by this value.